xuzhi2021/ChatGPTUITestRepair/README.md

 1. Build and run the web projects locally

+2. Open "Extraction/WebUIAutoRepair" folder in IDE and load the maven project.
+If it warns "Unsupport Kotlin JPS plugin version", change the Kotlin plugin version to the minimal supported one in pom.xml.

-2. Use the Ajc compiler for the "Extraction" Java project to run the test cases
+3. Use the Ajc compiler for the "Extraction" Java project to run the test cases.
+    IntelliJ: Setting -> Build, Execution, Deployment -> Compiler -> Java Compiler -> Use Compiler -> choose "Ajc".
+    If Ajc is unavailable, Option1: Setting -> Plugins -> search for "AspectJ" and download.
+Option2: copy the folder "Extraction/aspectj/" to "C:\Users\<Your User Name>\AppData\Roaming\JetBrains\IntelliJIdea2025.x\plugins" and restart the IntelliJ.
+If "path to aspectjtools.jar" is not identified and filled automatically, reload all maven projects.

+4. Java Version: Java 8 (1.8)

-3. Download a ChromeDriver with the same version as your local Chrome browser.
-Put the driver into the folder Extraction/WebUIAutoRepair/driver.
+5. Download a ChromeDriver (from "https://googlechromelabs.github.io/chrome-for-testing/") with the same version as your local Chrome browser.
+Extract the zip, rename the driver.exe to driver_version.exe (e.g., driver_119.exe) and then put it into the folder Extraction/WebUIAutoRepair/driver.
 Specify the version in Extraction/WebUIAutoRepair/src/main/resources/config.properties(e.g., chrome_version=119)

 How to run: